awsdocs/aws-sam-developer-guide/doc_source/serverless-controlling-access-to-apis.md

 You can use AWS SAM to control who can access your API Gateway APIs by enabling authorization within your AWS SAM template\.

-AWS SAM supports a few mechanisms for controlling access to your API Gateway APIs:
+AWS SAM supports several mechanisms for controlling access to your API Gateway APIs:
 + **Lambda authorizers**\.
 A Lambda authorizer \(formerly known as a *custom authorizer*\) is a Lambda function that you provide to control access to your API\.
-When your API is called, this Lambda function is invoked with a request context or an authorization token that are provided by the client application\.
+When your API is called, this Lambda function is invoked with a request context or an authorization token that is provided by the client application\.
 The Lambda function returns a policy document that specifies the operations that the caller is authorized to perform, if any\.
 For more information about Lambda authorizers, see [Use API Gateway Lambda Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) in the *API Gateway Developer Guide*\.
-For examples of Lambda authorizers, see the [Example: Defining Lambda Token Authorizers](#serverless-controlling-access-to-apis-lambda-token-authorizer) and [Example: Defining Lambda Request Authorizers](#serverless-controlling-access-to-apis-lambda-request-authorizer) sections in this topic\.
+For examples of Lambda authorizers, see [Example: Defining Lambda Token Authorizers](#serverless-controlling-access-to-apis-lambda-token-authorizer) and [Example: Defining Lambda Request Authorizers](#serverless-controlling-access-to-apis-lambda-request-authorizer) later in this topic\.

 + **Amazon Cognito user pools**\.
 Amazon Cognito user pools are user directories in Amazon Cognito\.
-A client of your API must first sign a user in to the user pool and obtain an identity or access token for the user\.
+A client of your API must first sign a user in to the user pool, and obtain an identity or access token for the user\.
 Then your API is called with one of the returned tokens\.
 The API call succeeds only if the required token is valid\.
 For more information about Amazon Cognito user pools, see [Control Access to REST API Using Amazon Cognito User Pools as Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html) in the *API Gateway Developer Guide*\.
-For an example of Amazon Cognito user pools, see the [Example: Defining Cognito User Pools](#serverless-controlling-access-to-apis-cognito-user-pool) section\.
+For an example of Amazon Cognito user pools, see [Example: Defining Amazon Cognito User Pools](#serverless-controlling-access-to-apis-cognito-user-pool) later in this topic\.

-+ **IAM Permissions**\.
++ **IAM permissions**\.
 You can control who can invoke your API using [IAM permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html)\.
 Users calling your API must be authenticated with IAM credentials\.
-Calls to your API only succeed if there is an IAM policy attached to the IAM user representing the API caller, an IAM group containing the user, or IAM role assumed by the user\.
+Calls to your API only succeed if there is an IAM policy attached to the IAM user that represents the API caller, an IAM group that contains the user, or an IAM role that is assumed by the user\.
 For more information about IAM permissions, see [Control Access to an API with IAM Permissions](https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html) in the *API Gateway Developer Guide*\.
-For an example of IAM permissions, see the [Example: Defining IAM Permissions](#serverless-controlling-access-to-apis-permissions) section\.
+For an example of IAM permissions, see [Example: Defining IAM Permissions](#serverless-controlling-access-to-apis-permissions) later in this topic\.

-+ **API Keys**\.
-API keys are alphanumeric string values that you distribute to app developer customers to grant access to your API\.
-For more information about API Keys, see [Create and Use Usage Plans with API Keys](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) in the *API Gateway Developer Guide*\.
-For an example of API keys, see the [Example: Defining API Keys](#serverless-controlling-access-to-apis-keys) section\.
++ **API keys**\.
+API keys are alphanumeric string values that you distribute to application developer customers to grant access to your API\.
+For more information about API keys, see [Create and Use Usage Plans with API Keys](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) in the *API Gateway Developer Guide*\.
+For an example of API keys, see [Example: Defining API Keys](#serverless-controlling-access-to-apis-keys) later in this topic\.

-+ **Resource Policies**\.
++ **Resource policies**\.
 Resource policies are JSON policy documents that you can attach to an API Gateway API to control whether a specified principal \(typically an IAM user or role\) can invoke the API\.
-For more information about Resource Policies, see [Control Access to an API with Amazon API Gateway Gateway Resource Policies](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies.html) in the *API Gateway Developer Guide*\.
-For an example of resource policies, see the [Example: Defining Resource Policies](#serverless-controlling-access-to-apis-resource-policies) section\.
+For more information about resource policies, see [Control Access to an API with Amazon API Gateway Resource Policies](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies.html) in the *API Gateway Developer Guide*\.
+For an example of resource policies, see [Example: Defining Resource Policies](#serverless-controlling-access-to-apis-resource-policies) later in this topic\.

 In addition, you can use AWS SAM to customize the content of some API Gateway error responses\.
-For more information about customizing API Gateway error responses, see [Set up Gateway Responses to Customize Error Responses](https://docs.aws.amazon.com/apigateway/latest/developerguide/customize-gateway-responses.html)\.
-For an example of customized responses, see the [Example: Defining Customized Responses](#serverless-controlling-access-to-apis-customize-response)\.
+For more information about customizing API Gateway error responses, see [Set Up Gateway Responses to Customize Error Responses](https://docs.aws.amazon.com/apigateway/latest/developerguide/customize-gateway-responses.html)\.
+For an example of customized responses, see [Example: Defining Customized Responses](#serverless-controlling-access-to-apis-customize-response) later in this topic\.

 ## Choosing a Mechanism to Control Access<a name="serverless-controlling-access-to-apis-choices"></a>

 The mechanism that you choose to control access to your API Gateway APIs depends on a few factors\.
 For example, if you have a greenfield project that doesn't have either authorization or access control set up yet, then Amazon Cognito user pools might be your best option\.
-This is because by setting up user pools, you also set up both authentication and access control automatically\.
+This is because when you set up user pools, you also set up both authentication and access control automatically\.

 However, if your application already has authentication set up, then using Lambda authorizers might be the best option\.
 This is because you can call your existing authentication service and return a policy document based on the response\.
-Also, if the nature of your application requires custom authentication and/or access control logic that user pools don't support, then Lambda authorizers might again be your best option\.
+Also, if your application requires custom authentication or access control logic that user pools don't support, then Lambda authorizers might be your best option\.

 After you've decided which mechanism to use, see the corresponding section in this topic to see how to use AWS SAM to configure your application to use that mechanism\.